foostan/crkbd/doc/firmware_en.md

 ![via_begin](assets/via_begin.jpg)

-### KEYMAP / CONFIGURE
+### Configure

-In this screen, you can change the key map.
+In this screen, you can change the keymap.

 There are several types of keys that can be changed and you can find them in the "1" area.